MuhammedNurdag/MuhammedNurdag/README.md

 ### 💬 Quote

-> "Code is like humor.
-When you have to explain it, it’s bad." – Cory House
+> “Programs must be written for people to read, and only incidentally for machines to execute.” – Harold Abelson